SC Arts Commission Grants Programs

 SC Charities Letter

-NOTE: The SC Arts Commission will no longer require a copy of an applicant's current SC Charities registration letter.
-Instead, applicant information will be provided to the SC Office of the Secretary of State.
-In accordance with the SC Solicitation of Charitable Funds Act, charitable organizations must maintain current registration with the SC Office of the Secretary of State.
-Failure to register and renew the registration annually may result in severe fines by the SC Office of the Secretary of State.
+NOTE: In accordance with the S.C.
+Solicitation of Charitable Funds Act, charitable organizations must maintain current registration with the S.C.
+Secretary of State's Office.
+The S.C.
+Arts Commission does not require a copy of an applicant's current S.C.
+Charities registration letter; however, failure to register and renew the registration annually may result in severe fines by the S.C.
+Secretary of State's Office.

 IRS Tax-exempt Letter